bdd100k/bdd100k/doc/source/download.rst

 MOTS 2020 Images
 ~~~~~~~~~~~~~~~~~

-Multi-object tracking and segmentation videos in frames released in 2020
+Multi-object tracking and segmentation videos in frames released in 2020.
+This is a subset of `MOT 2020 Images`_.

 +------+----------------------------------+
 | Size | 5.4GB                            |